 Only a year later they discover gold in the region and the gold fortune and the town started.
 Another boom happened in Fairbanks when the trans-Alaska pipeline construction started in the 1970s.
 Today, you can visit it, and it is on this list of Fairbanks attractions.

-I recommend starting your exploration in Fairbanks here, and this should be on top of your list for the things to do in Fairbanks.
+I recommend starting your exploration in Fairbanks here, and this should be on top of your list of things to do in Fairbanks Alaska.

-The visitor center is not only a beautiful place to visit, but also, very educational.
-I am a very curious person, and for anyone that loves to learn about the culture of the places you visit, here you can find brochures, maps, driving tours, and very knowledgeable staff how will love to answer any questions you may have.
+The visitor center is not only a beautiful place to visit but also, very educational.
+I am a very curious person, and for anyone that loves to learn about the culture of the places you visit, here you can find brochures, maps, driving tours, and very knowledgeable staff who will love to answer any questions you may have.

 HOW TO VISIT IT: The visitor center is located at 101 Dunkel Street.
 From Jan 2 to May 29 and it opens from 8 am to 5 pm.
 From May 30 to Dec 31, also open from 8 am to 5 pm.
 You also have the option to go on a half-day city tour, which includes a visit to the Morris Thompson Cultural visitor center.

 2. Chase the Aurora Borealis is one of the TOP things to do in Fairbanks Alaska